 It is essential to note that while a sibling can be awarded Power of Attorney, their powers are limited.
 Nevertheless, there are two kinds of Power of Attorney that are likely to be given to the children by the principal, namely the Financial POA or the Medical POA.

 However, the medical power of attorney is capable of doing so.
 Having said that more often than not the medical power of attorney is usually appointed to someone who is a medical practitioner.
 The powers of medical power of attorney can also be extended to the sibling with the financial power of attorney if needed.
-To make the Medical Power of Attorney viable against other siblings it has to be determined that visits from other siblings may have harmful medical effects on the principal.
+To make the Medical POA viable against other siblings it has to be determined that visits from other siblings may have harmful medical effects on the principal.
 Note that most people who award power of attorney are old, and some are incapacitated and prone to health conditions that emotions can trigger.

 Moreover, the principal always has the final say regarding power of attorney.
 With that stated, power of attorney cannot be transferred without the principal’s consent.
 In simple terms, the firstborn cannot transfer the POA authority to any other sibling without the approval of their father or mother.